bbauska/LFS173x/README.md

 -   What happens when Aries agents establish a connection (in painful detail!).

-## Delivering Messages from Sender to Recipient {#delivering-messages-from-sender-to-recipient .unnumbered}
+## Delivering Messages from Sender to Recipient

 Before we can cover mobile wallets in the next chapter, there is an important digression we have to make in order to understand an important